Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 2. Clean air conditioner coils

 Outdoor condenser coils get dirty over time, so it’s important to remove any dirt or debris that collects.
-Clean the coils, remove debris, and trim the foliage back at least two feet to allow for adequate airflow.
+Clean the coils, remove debris, and trim nearby foliage back at least two feet to allow for adequate airflow.

 3. Get annual maintenance for your HVAC systems